PN-Barnes/codeCademy_mixedMessages/README.md

 The script will generate a random music genre.
 Then, it will select a band within that genre.
 Once a band is selected, a song from that band will be output as the song of the day.

+Let me know what you think of my project and if there is anyway I can be more efficient with my coding.
+Thank you.